Most recently updated on May 8, 2023

 There is also the Austin City Limits Music Festival, which returned in October 2021 for its 20th anniversary after being cancelled in 2020 due to COVID-19 concerns.
 By June, the 2021 concert had sold out.
 The 2022 event was held over two weekends in October.

 Finally, there is the popular South by Southwest Concert and Festivals usually held in March.
 The festival was one of the first well-known events to be cancelled in 2020 as the COVID-19 pandemic started to spread across the country.
-The festival was held as an online event in 2021, but SXSW returned as a live gathering in March 2022 and is scheduled for the third week of March 2023.
+The festival was held as an online event in 2021, but SXSW returned as a live gathering in March 2022.

 Austin is also well known for its food.